Matthew Berry: Transition to fantasy sports

-On the July 26, 2007, episode of "The B.S.
-Report with Bill Simmons" podcast, he told the abridged version of how he went from Hollywood screenwriter to fantasy expert.
+On the July 26, 2007, episode of Bill Simmons' The B.S.
+Report with Bill Simmons podcast, he told the abridged version of how he went from Hollywood screenwriter to fantasy expert.
 He eventually grew tired of being in meetings with two movie stars he didn't think were funny telling him what comedy was.
 Even though he was in Hollywood, writing scripts and screenplays for movies and TV shows, he was still miserable.
 He asked a small fantasy site (RotoWorld.com) if he could do a column for them.
 He has been playing fantasy sports ever since he was 14; "it's my passion," he said on the podcast.
 The site did in fact hire him to do a column, because "Married... with Children is their favorite show."
 Berry wrote for Rotoworld from 1999 to 2003, when he was let go after the site wanted to lower his pay from $100 a week to $25 a week.

 Berry then started two fantasy web sites in addition to his Hollywood writing.
 He started RotoPass.com, a site which aggregates multiple fantasy sports sites that use paywalls, and TalentedMrRoto.com, a fantasy content site.
 The popularity of these sites led to him dropping his full-time job and focusing on fantasy sports.
 He also appeared on several media outlets as a fantasy expert.

 Prior to joining ESPN exclusively, Matthew spent 2005 and 2006 writing the daily fantasy blog for Major League Baseball on MLB.com as well as writing a weekly fantasy column for NBA.com while also serving as editor of the 2005 and 2006 NBA.com Fantasy Basketball Magazine.
 In addition, he spent those two years making multiple weekly appearances as the official Fantasy Sports Expert for the Fox Sports Radio Network.